 Women and men develop understanding and skills in interpreting the Scriptures of the Old and New Testaments through the Master of Arts (Biblical Studies) program.
 Graduates should be able to apply their knowledge of the biblical languages, historical circumstances, and literary and theological interrelationships to exegete Scripture accurately.
 They should also analyze contemporary trends in biblical interpretation with discernment.
-Graduates of this program are prepared to pursue graduate research programs in Old or New Testament studies or, with further practical training, to use their biblical knowledge in such ministries as teaching, missions, counseling, or lay church leadership.
-This program is not meant to prepare is available for counsel concerning each student's incandidates for ordination to the ministry of the Word.
+Graduates of this program are prepared to pursue graduate research programs in Old or New Testament studies; or, with further practical training, to use their biblical knowledge in such ministries as teaching, missions, counseling, or lay church leadership.
+This program is not meant to prepare candidates for ordination to the ministry of the Word.